Mapping Your Decision Landscape

 “Won’t the act of tracking change my behavior?”

-Probably, but that’s not necessarily bad.
+Yes, and that is a good thing.
 If tracking makes you more conscious of how you spend cognitive energy, that awareness itself has value.
 The goal is understanding your patterns, not conducting a double-blind study.
 Be honest about what you’re deciding, and the map will be useful.

 Your Monday Morning Action Item